nuscien/trivial/Core/README.md

 Use the extension methods in the `SecureStringExtensions` class to convert the secret between `SecureString` and `String`/`StringBuilder`/`Byte[]`.

-You can also use the class `RSASecretExchange` to transfer the secret with RSA encryption.
+And class `RSASecretExchange` is used to transfer the secret with RSA encryption.

 ## [Text](https://trivial.kingcean.net/text)